Why do great ideas fail to become great products?

 • Six decisions in one sentence: what form does the product take, who is it for, what does it do, what outcome does it achieve, what value do users receive, and in what context.
 If any element is vague or missing, the idea is not yet clearly defined.

-• It is both a communication tool and a quality gate: if a team cannot complete the sentence cleanly after their discovery work, they have not yet discovered what they need to know-the gaps in the sentence map directly to the gaps in understanding.
+• It is both a communication tool and a quality gate: if a team cannot complete the sentence cleanly after their discovery work, they have not yet discovered what they need to know - the gaps in the sentence map directly to the gaps in understanding.

 • The model creates organizational alignment: when every team member describes ideas using the same structure, cross-functional collaboration becomes faster because everyone is speaking the same language.
-This is the 'innovation language' effect described throughout the toolkit.

 • In the AI era, the Universal Idea Model sentence is the ideal structured prompt for AI documentation tools.
-A complete, well-formed model sentence generates dramatically better PRDs, pitch decks, and one-pagers than vague briefs.
+A complete, well-formed model sentence generates dramatically better PRDs, pitch decks, and one-pagers from Ainna than vague briefs.

 Key Takeaway